rocoloco321/Roco-s-RCM-Collection/README.md

 # Roco's RCM Collection
  Collection of RCM hacks made by me.
 More hacks will be added as I make them.
 Please credit me if you end up using these.
+Code made for GCGP/CTGP/EKDS will NOT be uploaded here.

 # Usage (For people who only wants the hacks)